lanebobane/pathfindingSandbox/README.md

 Each search area will be represented as an array of arrays (2D) with each element in the sub-array being an object.

+*Important:* Navigation coordinates provided by Pathfinding.js follow the [x, y] format, but are implemented as an array of arrays (2D).
+This means that when we say grid coordinate (1,2), this will in fact be Grid[2][1].

 Each element-object will contain the following data:
 * isWalkable: denotes whether the element can be walked over/travered or not.
 * item: contains a string-value that represents if an object is present at that location, and a 0 if